qingwanceceliacheng/qingwanceceliacheng.github.io/_projects/5_project.md

 ### Data Collection
-Pre-survey: Measure baseline understanding of textile waste, design thinking, and generative AI.
+**Pre-survey**: Measure baseline understanding of textile waste, design thinking, and generative AI.

-Post-survey: Assess knowledge gained, reflections on textile waste crisis, design thinking process, and perceptions of generative AI’s role in creativity.
+**Post-survey**: Assess knowledge gained, reflections on textile waste crisis, design thinking process, and perceptions of generative AI’s role in creativity.
 Students also indicate whether they preferred the human-only or AI-assisted design experience, and why.

 ### Learning Goals
-- Build awareness and understanding of textile waste issues.
+- **Build awareness** and understanding of textile waste issues.
-- Practice applying the design thinking framework to a real-world challenge.
+- **Practice** applying the **design thinking** framework to a real-world challenge.
-- Compare the creative process and outcomes between human-only and AI-assisted design.
+- **Compare** the creative process and outcomes between **human-only** and **AI-assisted** design.
-- Reflect on the opportunities and limitations of generative AI in collaborative design.
+- **Reflect** on the **opportunities and limitations of generative AI** in collaborative and creative design.

 <div class="row">